 The Ultra-Prop can be easily cut down from 59 inches (Ultra-Prop I) or 66 inches (Ultra-Prop II) to any smaller diameter required without affecting balance.
 The pitch can be changed to meet the load requirements.
 The glass or carbon reinforced nylon blades are very tough and can withstand the water and soft vegetation environment with no damage.
 Google "small airboats" and look at some of the models available or for ideas to design and build your own.

-An example of builder ingenuity: Ron Spiering used two engines and Ultra-Prop I propellers to build a successful airboat that uses throttles for steering and eliminates the conventional rudders.
+An example of builder ingenuity: Ron Spiering used two engines and Ultra-Prop I props to build a successful airboat that uses throttles for steering and eliminates the conventional rudders.
 He has also considered using one engine in the bottom of the boat driving a hydraulic pump and using two hydraulic motors to drive a pair of Ultra-Props.